 You are probably nervous about implementing your Learning Management System (LMS), either because of hearing about failed LMS implementations or due to the complexity of the process.
-The LMS implementation is a comprehensive process with challenges, and it can benefit your organization immensely when done properly.
+The LMS implementation is a comprehensive process with challenges, but it can benefit your organization immensely when done properly.

-You don’t have to worry anymore!
-To help you succeed, we have created a 6 step LMS implementation plan that will help you go through the process smoothly after you have chosen your LMS platform.
+We have created a 6 step LMS implementation plan that will help you go through the process smoothly after you have chosen your LMS platform.

 Implement your LMS the right way